influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/clustering/cluster_setup.md

 Note that your first three nodes must be either hybrid nodes or consensus nodes.

-We assume that you are running some version of Linux, and, while it is possible to build a cluster locally, it is not recommended.
+We assume that you are running some version of Linux, and, while it is possible to build a cluster on a single server, it is not recommended.

 > **Note:** Always use the [most recent release](https://influxdata.com/downloads/#influxdb) for clustering as there are significant improvements with each release.